If your business is having a hard time keeping up with the influx of paperwork that must be managed, you are not alone.

 What is an Electronic Records Management System?

-An electronic records management (ERM) system is a special type of software designed to help businesses manage and organize their business records.
+An electronic records management system is a special type of software designed to help businesses manage and organize their business records.
+If can be referred to as electronic records management software, electronic document

-A typical ERM system provides a complete framework for records management, including access controlled storage, version control, and an intuitive interface for accessing, searching, and analyzing records.
+A typical ERM system provides a complete framework for records management out of the box, including access controlled storage, version control, and an intuitive interface for accessing, searching, and analyzing records.

-Electronic records management systems can also automate some of the more intricate facets of records management, including encryption, chain-of-custody reports, and the destruction of records that fall outside of your retention policy.
+Electronic records management software can also help you automate some of the more intricate facets of records management, including encryption, chain-of-custody reports, and the destruction of records that fall outside of your retention policy.

 What are the Key Features of an Electronic Records Management System?

-Electronic records management systems differ in sophistication, user-friendliness, and feature sets.
+Electronic records management systems differ in sophistication, user-friendliness, and feature sets from one to the next.
 While each caters to a particular audience or industry, it is important to consider the most powerful features of an ERM system.

 Secure Data Storage